3. Configuration

 3.5.8.
 Discovery Server GuidPrefix

-A Discovery Server requires a DDS GuidPrefix in order for other Participants to connect to it.
+In Fast DDS versions previous to v3.0.0, a Discovery Server requires a DDS GuidPrefix in order for other Participants to connect to it.
+Although this parameter is no longer mandatory, it is still possible to set it so that a Discovery Server client from an older release may still establish connection with a Discovery Server server from the newer ones.
 Under the discovery-server-guid tag, there are several possibilities for configuring a GuidPrefix.

 3.5.8.1.
 Discovery Server GuidPrefix by string